sydasif/ansible-cbt-lab/docs/source/02_automation/index.md

 # Ansible for Network Automation

 In modern IT environments, automating network management is crucial.
-This section introduces Ansible for network automation, focusing on its practical benefits and ease of use, especially for those without extensive programming skills.
+This chapter introduces Ansible for network automation, focusing on its practical benefits and ease of use, especially for those without extensive programming skills.